hashicorp/terraform-website/content/source/docs/cloud/integrations/service-now/index.html.md

 ## Configuring VCS Repositories

+-> **Note:** Release v201907-1 is required for the OAUTH options to be displayed in VCS settings.

 -> **Roles Required:** `admin` or `x_terraform.vcs_repositories_user`

 To make infrastructure available to your users, you must add one or more workspace templates to the Terraform service catalog.
 A workspace template is a VCS repository that contains a Terraform configuration; any repository that could be connected to a manually-created Terraform Enterprise workspace can also be used as a workspace template in the ServiceNow integration.